Hurricane Beryl's remnants drop tornadoes and heavy rain from Great Lakes to New England

 At least one tornado touched down Wednesday afternoon in upstate New York, the weather service reported.
 Videos posted to social media showed swirling debris under ominous skies.
 It damaged trees and property in communities south of Buffalo, said Erie County Executive Mark Poloncarz.
 There were no reports of injuries.

-In adjacent Vermont, residents braced for possible flash flooding on the anniversary of severe floods last July.
+In adjacent Vermont, there was sporadic flash flooding on the anniversary of severe floods last July.
 The weather service said the storm "will not be like last July's catastrophic flooding but will still pose real dangers where flash flooding occurs."

+In a Wednesday night update, Vermont Emergency Management said there had been an unspecified number of evacuations and road closures due to flooding, primarily in the central part of the state.

+“Vermonters and visitors are encouraged to seek higher ground should floodwaters approach,” the statement said.

-Much of Vermont was under a tornado watch until 9 p.m.
-Wednesday, and rescue teams and the National Guard were at the ready, according to Vermont Emergency Management.
+Rescue teams and the National Guard were at the ready, the agency said.

 A tornado Tuesday evening in southwestern Indiana's Posey County collapsed much of a warehouse and ripped off roofs, derailed train cars, and damaged mobile homes.
 No injuries were reported.